ericoporto/ags-manual-wiki/RepExec.md

 For example, suppose that you want a bird to fly backwards and forwards across the screen in the background.
-You need a way of telling the bird to move in one direction, recognise when it has finished, and tell it to move back again.
+You need a way of telling the bird to move in one direction, recognize when it has finished, and tell it to move back again.

 This is where *repeatedly_execute*, *repeatedly_execute_always* and